Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_queryValue(index : integer; sql : string; out results : T2DStringArray) : boolean;

-This function attempts to execute a query on the database handle specified by index.
-Will return true if SQLITE_OK is returned by SQLite.
+Attempts to execute a query on the database handle specified by index.
+Return true if SQLITE_OK is returned by SQLite.
-This will also output the result rowset in the Results variable provided.
+This will also output the resulting rows in the Results variable provided.
 The first array will be an array containing column names.
 If it returns false, it is useful to see what sqlite_errmsg outputs.

 *Example:*